DrZubi/stock-analysis/README.md

 ## Summary Questions:

 1) What are the advantages or disadvantages of refactoring code?

+The advantages of refactoring code

-2) How do those pros and cons apply to refactoring the original VBA script?
+3) How do those pros and cons apply to refactoring the original VBA script?